sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-9K/Nano-9K.md

 3. Read this file (in the file downloaded in step 1) : [SUG100-2.6E_Gowin Software User Guide.pdf](https://dl.sipeed.com/fileList/TANG/Nano%209K/6_Chip_Manual/EN/General%20Guide/SUG100-2.6E_Gowin%20Software%20User%20Guide.pdf)

 4. Read this [tutorial](./examples/led.md) (LEDs lighting experiment).
-   We suggest you recreate a project ang light the led by yourself, this can help you know more about the steps about fpga.
+   We suggest you recreate a project and light the led by yourself.
+   This can help you know more about the steps about FPGA.
    We recommended you read the following tips during this process:
    - Verilog code specifications (please search by yourself.
 It is very necessary to obey good code specifications from beginning)

 	The following documents are very useful for learning FPGA, so we should read them.
-	   - SUG949-1.1E_Gowin HDL Coding User Guide.pdf
+	   - `SUG949-1.1E_Gowin HDL Coding User Guide.pdf`
-	   - UG286-1.9.1E_Gowin Clock User Guide.pdf
+	   - `UG286-1.9.1E_Gowin Clock User Guide.pdf`
 	The documents mentioned above can be downloaded from our [Download station](https://dl.sipeed.com/shareURL/TANG/Nano%209K/6_Chip_Manual/EN/General%20Guide)
-   	And there has been a compressed package contains all documents

    Online tutorial:
    We suggest two excellent learning sites about verilog : [HDLBITs](https://hdlbits.01xz.net/wiki/Main_Page) and [Verilog Page](https://www.asic-world.com/verilog/index.html)

-5. Read this [tutorial](./examples/rgb_screen.md) (5-inch RGB screen Display tutorial).
+6. Read this [tutorial](./examples/rgb_screen.md) (5-inch RGB screen Display tutorial).
 If you can't complete this experiment, you can download our [9K examples](https://github.com/sipeed/TangNano-9K-example) (adapted to 9K + 5-inch screen) to see which step goes wrong.
    **Note: for screen wiring, pay attention to the 1-pin silk screen next to the connector corresponding to 1-pin of the cable**
    Documents to read:
    - rPLL IP core reference: Click the menubar Tools>IP Core Generator>Hard Module>CLOCK>rPLL